Forms relevant to PCard transactions can be found on Financial Services Forms.

 No. University insurance liability does not cover rental cars rented/driven by non-employees.

 No. Payments to or on behalf of a non-employee, non-student, who is not a US citizen or permanent resident, cannot be made using the PCard.
 Due to the complexity of immigration laws, we suggest that you contact Accounts Payable at 520-621-9097 or email@example.com regarding expenses / reimbursements that are allowed under specific visa types.

 The PCard can be used to pay for an all-inclusive conference.
 The card will need to have the travel and hotel enhancement.

 Uber drivers notify the traveler via their mobile device upon arrival that "wait time" charges are initiated two minutes upon the Uber driver's arrival at the designated location.
-Business units are required to monitor these charges and excessive "wait time" (exceeding .99 cents) should be evaluated and documented with a UA business purpose.
-If a UA business purpose is not provided (ex: shopping, socializing) the charges should be deducted from the reimbursement or repaid to the University.
+Business units are required to monitor these charges and excessive "wait time" (exceeding .99 cents) should be evaluated and documented with a University business purpose.
+If a University business purpose is not provided (ex: shopping, socializing) the charges should be deducted from the reimbursement or repaid to the University.

 If a PCard was used, a Self-Reporting Violation Form should be completed and included with the documentation.
 In addition, the PCard should not be saved to any Uber account.

 The review/follow up process is set in place to give departments the opportunity to submit the information required by policy/procedures while training departments on those policies.
 This is the initial step in making sure that documentation is adequate, appropriate and legitimate.
 This also assists in case of an audit.

 Please reply on the follow-up spreadsheet and send it back to Financial Compliance as a reply to the original email request.
 If you have any questions, you can email Financial Compliance at firstname.lastname@example.org, or call 621-9097.